RishabhPandey16112710/nitshacks/README.md

 The importance of data privacy

 Team 👥
-Ankit kumar
+Ankit kumar,
-Rishabh pandey
+Rishabh pandey,
-Anuj rewar
+Anuj rewar,

 Thanks to 🙏
 XposedOrNot for their awesome API
-Our mentors who helped us along the way
+Our mentors who helped us along the way god krishna for their blessing